jaustinford/elise/files/docs/conventions.md

     }
     ```

-- all variables and interpolated commands must be double-quoted and can be nested if there are both, except when variables are being called inside an EOF block or when it's being iterated over in a loop
+- **quoting variables** - all variables and interpolated commands must be double-quoted and can be nested if there are both, except when variables are being called inside an EOF block or when it's being iterated over in a loop
     ```
     echo "$var1 $var2"
     echo "$var1"